dtaht/blog-cerowrt/content/post/anomolies_thus_far.md

 A tester hit a major problem with udp floods going from 800mbit to 30mbit.

-I've never hit that limit - unable to crack 300mbit in the general case- nor in my universe - had I thought much about the impact of massively in-elastic traffic (mae culpa) on these algorithms.
+I've never hit that limit - I'm unable to crack 300mbit in the general case.

+Nor: in my universe - had I thought much about the impact of massively in-elastic traffic (mae culpa) on these algorithms.

 We've come up with some ways to make